jamespwilliams/protohackers/README.md

 # protohackers

-Go utilities and some solutions for the https://protohackers.com/ problems.
+Some (slightly overengineered) utilities and some solutions for the https://protohackers.com/ problems.